whatsupcoders/Flutter-Interview-Questions/README.md

 * What is an AspectRatio?
 * List a few plugins developed by the Flutter Team?
 * How does Dart AOT works?
+* Difference between var and dynamic type in Dart?

 ## Getting Involved